Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 Unlike the IH and early MTD Cub Cadets, most garden tractors that's built nowadays won't be in use 30-40 years from now.
 They're just not built that good nowadays.
 This is a well-known and proven fact.
 If you do have a chance to restore an old Cub Cadet so it's fully operational, you'd probably fall in love with it.
 Because I think any new garden tractor that's build nowadays can't match the durability and capabilities of the older Cub Cadets.
 If you do find an older Cub Cadet that's worth the money, and despite the condition it's in, just remember that it's worth repairing.
 It'll be like restoring an old Chevrolet.

-Remember, if you decide to build a pulling tractor, it's best to use what the winners are using - a direct clutch drive (no belt) Cub Cadet and the biggest engine that your club's rules allow in your class.
+Remember, when building and/or acquiring a pulling tractor, remember - it's best to use what the winners are using - a direct clutch drive (no belt involved) Cub Cadet and use the biggest engine your club's rules allow in its tractor's class.
+The best Cub Cadet model to use is either: 70, 71, 72, 73, 100, 102, 104, 106, 122, 124, 126, 86, 108, 128, 800, 1000, 1200, 582, 682, 782, 1282, 982, 1050, 1512, 1535, 1606 or 1806.
 And there's sanctioning rules with every pulling club or association regarding how a tractor should be built or set up.
-Not all clubs use the same rules and specifications.
-These rules vary from one club to another.
-You'll need to contact the person in charge of the club you plan to pull with and acquire a copy of their up-to-date rules and ask their pullers questions before you start to build a tractor.
-And while you're at the pulls, look over the other pulling tractors and ask the pullers questions regarding how to build a durable and competitive tractor.
+Not all clubs use the same sanctioning rules and specifications.
+The rules vary from one club to another.
+You'll need to contact the person in charge of the club you plan to pull with and acquire a copy of their up-to-date rules and ask their pullers questions before you build a tractor.
+And while you're at the pulls, look over the pulling tractors and ask the pullers questions regarding how to build a durable and competitive tractor.
 And remember - if you're going to build it, you might as well build it to win!
+Go here to find a pulling club near you: Hot Links to Various Garden Tractor Pulling Clubs and Associations.

 IH Cub Cadet Garden Tractor Serial Numbers-to-Date Manufactured, up to 1981.